-The Science department provides excellent teaching of a subject, which benefits everyone in everyday life.
+The Science department provides excellent teaching of a subject which encompasses everyday life.
 The study of Science fires students’ curiosity about phenomena in the world around them and beyond.
-It offers opportunities to find explanations engaging learners at all levels, linking direct practical experience with scientific ideas.
+It offers opportunities to find explanations, engaging learners at all levels, linking direct practical experience with scientific ideas.
 Experimentation and modelling are used to develop and evaluate explanations, encouraging critical and creative thought.

 Who teaches Science?

-We are a well-resourced department and have three fantastic technicians and excellent admin support.
+We are a well-resourced department and have two fantastic technicians.

-They discover how scientific ideas contribute to technological change that effect industry, business and medicine and improve the world’s quality of life.
+Our students discover how scientific ideas contribute to technological change – affecting industry, business and medicine and improving quality of life.
 They trace the development of Science worldwide and recognise its cultural significance.
 They learn to question and discuss issues that may affect their own lives, the directions of societies and the future of the world.

 What enrichment activities are available to students?

-We offer an after school Science Club which links Science to the ‘real world’ in an exciting way, extending students’ understanding and enjoyment of the subject.
+We offer an after-school Science Club with Dr Burdett which links Science to the “real world” in an exciting and practical way, extending students’ understanding and enjoyment of the subject.